-Graph Points In Quadrant 1 Math Games
+Graph Points In Quadrant 1 Math Games3 games

 In this series of games, your students will learn to represent real-world and mathematical problems by graphing points in the first quadrant of the coordinate plane.
 The Graph Points In Quadrant 1 learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 5.G.A.2 as written in the common core national math standards.

 Scroll down for a preview of this learning objective’s games and the concepts.

 The coordinate plane is two perpendicular lines that serve as the starting point for describing precise location.
 The horizontal line is labeled the x-axis and the vertical line is labeled the y-axis.
 The origin is where the x-axis and y-axis meet.